-In contrast to the hearer who receives the gospel but has very shallow tentative belief, the ideal hearer understands the gospel and allows the message of the kingdom to take root; he is not shallow.
+In contrast to the hearer who receives the gospel but has very shallow belief, the ideal hearer understands the gospel and allows the message of the kingdom to take root; he is not shallow.

-In contrast to the hearer with consuming worldly interests and is too busy for the word of God, the ideal hearer recognizes the importance and priority of the gospel and kingdom of God; he is not distracted or preoccupied.
+In contrast to the hearer with consuming worldly interests, the ideal hearer holds fast to the priority of the gospel and kingdom; he is not preoccupied.